TheodorRene/blog/content/posts/top5-nvim-plugins.md

 options to add, e.g `a` to amend or `h` to disable hooks.
 Then `c` again will open a buffer to edit the commit message.

-## Telescope
+## 4. Telescope

-Telescope is a given if you have ever delved into neovim configuration.
+[Telescope]("https://github.com/nvim-telescope/telescope.nvim") is a given if you have ever delved into neovim configuration.
 Its building itself up as a standard way of picking things from a list when using neovim.
 Its made by one on the neovim maintainers and is a solid piece of work with many integrations.
 These are the ones I use: